michael-franke/R_eproducible_LaTeX/README.md

 convenience functions in LaTeX to read data from CSV files and produce single-valued results as well as tables.

-More information is provided in the PDF file and its LaTeX-source, which give a minimal example of this approach.
+More information is provided in the PDF file `paper.pdf` and its LaTeX-source `paper.tex`, which give a minimal example of this approach.

+The R code that does the (dummy) data analysis is in `R_code.r`.
+If you change anything `paper.tex` or `R_code.r` you can use `make` followed by `make clean` to rebuilt the whole paper.